hkrickybjjdev/digital-sales-monorepo/apps/api/src/database/README.md

 - **Consistency**: Common database access patterns are standardized
 - **Error Handling**: Consistent error handling for database operations
 - **Transactions**: Simplified transaction management
+- **Retry Capability**: Automatic retry with exponential backoff for transient failures

 ## How to Use